 Dental fillings are generally used to treat teeth that are showing signs of decay or have been affected by trauma, wear, or other damage.
 The purpose of a dental filling is to restore strength and beauty to the tooth and to protect the tooth from future damage.
-Our dentist in Chester Springs, PA, Jason Petkevis, DMD uses metal-free dental fillings to achieve natural-looking, long-lasting results.
+Our dentist near you in Chester Springs, PA, Jason Petkevis, DMD uses metal-free dental fillings to achieve natural-looking, long-lasting results.

 When a person smiles, it shows that he or she is warm and friendly.
 The key to keeping one’s smile beautiful is to keep your teeth healthy.
 Cavities and gum disease are two conditions that can rob the teeth of their health and beauty.